These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing the full range of body systems affected

-Why: The thyroid and parathyroid DBQ includes checkboxes for musculoskeletal, cardiovascular, neurological, GI, GU, skin, eye, mental/psychological, and reproductive symptoms.
+The thyroid and parathyroid DBQ includes checkboxes for musculoskeletal, cardiovascular, neurological, GI, GU, skin, eye, mental/psychological, and reproductive symptoms.
 Veterans often focus only on the primary hormonal symptoms and omit secondary system effects.

-Do this instead: Before the exam, review every body system that your condition has affected and prepare to discuss each one.
+Instead: Before the exam, review every body system that your condition has affected and prepare to discuss each one.
 Bring any specialist records (cardiologist, neurologist, ophthalmologist, dermatologist) that document thyroid-related complications.

 Impact: All levels - secondary conditions may qualify for separate ratings